The University College Scholarship Program provides support to those students hoping to join the UC community.

 Round 3: closed Friday 31 January @ 11:59pm – for all students who did not receive a scholarship in Rounds 1 and 2 CLOSED – applicants have been notified

-Round 4: closes Tuesday 30 June @ 11:59pm – for all students applying to the UC Scholarship Program for Semester 2, 2020 (including our COVID-19 scholarship fund) – the UC Scholarships Committee will meet on 7 July to allocate the fourth round of scholarships to all students in Semester 2, 2020 CLOSED – applicants will be notified of the outcomes of the UC Scholarships Committee meeting on 8 July.
+Round 4: closed Tuesday 30 June @ 11:59pm – for all students applying to the UC Scholarship Program for Semester 2, 2020 (including our COVID-19 scholarship fund) – the UC Scholarships Committee will meet on 7 July to allocate the fourth round of scholarships to all students in Semester 2, 2020 CLOSED – applicants will be notified of the outcomes of the UC Scholarships Committee meeting on 8 July.

 If you have any questions or concerns at any stage, please do not hesitate to contact the Advancement Manager on +61 3 9349 9113 or AdvancementManager@unicol.unimelb.edu.au

 UC offers a wide range of scholarships, all of which are listed below.
 The level of financial support varies, starting from around $1,500 per year (provided as a reduction to the College fees in first semester and second semester) to potentially over half of your yearly accommodation cost to stay at our residential college.
 In the past, there have been special circumstances whereby several scholarships have been combined and awarded to students requiring extra support.
 Scholarships are awarded based on diverse criteria, including financial support, academic performance, location, particular area of study and more.

 |Ann Miller Indigenous Scholarship||Indigenous, female students||Awarded to up to two indigenous, female students undertaking studies at the University of Melbourne |